 What are citations, and how do they impact local SEO?

-In the world of search engine optimization (SEO), a citation is a direct mention of a specific brand within an online platform.
+In the world of SEO (SEO), a citation is a direct mention of a specific brand within an online platform.
 Some of the more common examples of online citations are comments published within a community blog about a favorite local coffee shop or an unpleasant experience working with a franchise outlet.

 Citations serve as contextual forms of content that are recognized and indexed by search crawlers.
 On a local level, citations have the ability to improve organic visibility for small businesses and community brands alike.